 - Q: Who is required to complete a COI Form? - A: In accordance with the Corporate Ethics and Compliance policy, all employees (exempt, non-exempt or bargaining unit) must complete the conflicts of interest form upon hire and annually thereafter.
+Disclosures should also be made anytime an actual or potential conflict arises.
 Contractors are not required to complete the COI form. - Q: How do I know if a conflict of interest is present? - A: In some cases, the conflict may be easy to identify.
-For instance, it is almost always a conflict of interest for you to work at the same time for the Company and on behalf of a competitor, supplier, or customer.
-Likewise, it is usually a conflict of interest for you or members of your immediate family to have substantial financial or business interests with a competitor, customer or supplier of the Company or its subsidiaries.
-You should contact your supervisor if you are not certain whether or not a situation is a conflict of interest. - Q: Am I required to report gifts or entertainment I received in the current year? - A: No. Only disclose items received during the reporting period which is the previous year. - Q: Do I need to disclose my relative who works for the Company, and with whom I have no direct reporting relationship with or a relative who is a subscriber? - A: Yes.
-According to policy, a conflict may exist if a relative or cohabitant works for the Company, depending on the reporting relationship or job functions performed. - Likewise, a conflict of interest may exist when employee processes claim payments for relatives or cohabitants who are subscribers or members of the Company
+You should contemplate if the relationship or transaction conflicts with the best interests of the enterprise.
+For instance, it is almost always a conflict of interest for you to work at the same time for the enterprise and on behalf of a competitor, supplier, or customer.
+Likewise, it is usually a conflict of interest for you or members of your immediate family to have substantial financial or business interests with a competitor, customer or supplier of the enterprise.
+You should contact your supervisor, or the Compliance Office if you are not certain whether a situation is a conflict of interest. - Q: Am I required to report gifts or entertainment I received in the current year? - A: No. You are required to disclose any gift or entertainment as they are offered and received. - Q: Do I need to disclose my relative who works for the enterprise, and with whom I have no direct reporting relationship with or a relative who is a subscriber? - A: Yes.
+According to policy, a conflict may exist if a relative or cohabitant works for the enterprise, depending on the reporting relationship or job functions performed.

-CONSIDER THIS
+CONSIDER THIS \bigcirc